SvanBoxel/organization-workflows/README.md

 <img width="400" alt="Screenshot 2020-12-18 at 17 14 27" src="https://user-images.githubusercontent.com/24505883/102636098-81763c80-4154-11eb-80f5-50e21b33020f.png">

-After you install the app, you can create a centrally managed workflow.
+After you install the app, you can create a centrally defined workflow.
 There are a couple of things to keep in mind when you do this:

 ### Listening to the right event
 This app dispatches workflow runs with the `repository_dispatch` event and the `org-workflow-bot` type.
 Create a new workflow in the `.github/workflows` directory of your organization's `.github` repository with the yml definition below: